 The two-time member of Team USA played in the 1991 Pan American Games and earned "Player of the Series" honors against Mexico and Cuba.
 He was also named "Player of the Series" against Korea while a member of Team USA in 1992.

 Following his professional playing career, Rodriguez enrolled in classes at Riverside Community College and Chapman University before returning to Pepperdine, where he received a bachelor's degree in public relations in December of 2001.
 He earned a master's degree in educational technology from Pepperdine in 2003.

-Rodriguez and his wife, Kimberlee, have a daughter, Julia, who is a sophomore at Baylor, and a son, Nolan.
+Rodriguez and his wife, Kimberlee, have a daughter, Julia, who is a junior at Baylor, and a son, Nolan.
 In October 2007, he was honored by the City of Malibu with the Jake Kuredjian Award for his service to the community.
 In January 2010, Rodriguez won the Top Chef Award at the Baseball Coaches Cooking Challenge hosted by the ESPN Zone in Anaheim, Calif., and successfully defended his title in 2011.